-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+her the financial uct attains the how is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

 At each index rebalance, the index provider applies the ESG selection criteria to the Parent Index to exclude issuers that do not meet such ESG selection criteria.